JJ-Zhang-DS/CNN_circle_identification/report_JJ.md

 - **Threshold sensitivity**: Performance was also measured across different IoU thresholds (0.5, 0.6, 0.7, 0.8) to understand detection capabilities at varying strictness levels
 - **Average IoU**: The mean IoU across all test examples provided a general measure of prediction quality

-This visualization approach is particularly relevant for clinical applications (like tumor or anatomical structure localization), where accurately identifying the position of objects often takes precedence over perfectly delineating their boundaries.
+I think this visualization approach is particularly relevant for clinical applications (like tumor or anatomical structure localization), where accurately identifying the position of objects often takes precedence over perfectly delineating their boundaries.
 The overlays clearly show whether the model has successfully located the target structure, even if the exact boundary match varies slightly.

 Here are some visualizations of the model's predictions vs the ground truth:
 The red circle is the predicted circle, and the green circle is the ground truth.